Limits for realizing single photons: Proof that single photons in 1D cannot be localized

-for some functions $u(\cdot)$ and $v(\cdot)$.
-Since these functions are (inverse) Fourier transforms involving only positive arguments, they must be nonzero (almost) everywhere according to the Paley-Wiener criterion \cite{paley1934}.
 For a fixed time, say $t = 0$, we can choose a function $G(k)$ in the first integral in \eqref{1_photon_nE2_s} such that the inverse Fourier transform of $\mathcal{E}(\abs{k}c) G(k)$ vanishes for any desired spatial region.
-Thus a single photon may be strictly localized instantaneously, e.g., so that $s(x, 0) = 0$ for $\abs{x} > l/2$, where $l$ is a localization width.
+Thus a single photon may appear to be localized instantaneously, e.g., so that $s(x, 0) = 0$ for $\abs{x} > l/2$, where $l$ is a localization width.

-However, this localization disappears instantaneously since it is impossible to have $s(x, t) = 0$ for an interval in both space and time.
+However, this localization disappears instantaneously since it is impossible to have $s(x, t) = 0$ for an interval in space and time.
 Indeed, in the interior of the region where $s(x, t)$ is zero, we can differentiate the last line in \eqref{1_photon_nE2_s} wrt. $x$ and $t$ separately.
 Assuming for simplicity that the time interval contains $t = 0$, we get that $u'(x)$ and $v'(x)$ must both vanish in the space interval.
-Yet we see from \eqref{1_photon_nE2_s} that $u'(x)$ and $v'(x)$ are also inverse Fourier transforms of only positive frequencies, and by the Paley-Wiener criterion they must therefore be nonzero (almost) everywhere.
-Hence plane-wave single photons cannot be localized to any interval in space and time.
-This includes for instance the light cone region $x < ct$ dictated by causality for the source analyzed in the main text.
+Yet we see from \eqref{1_photon_nE2_s} that $u'(x)$ and $v'(x)$ are (inverse) Fourier transforms of only positive frequencies.

+Fourier transforms over only positive arguments are limited by the Paley-Wiener criterion (Theorem XII in \cite{paley1934}; see also \cite{bialynicki-birula1998}): Let $F(\omega)$ be in a nonzero function in $L^2(0, \infty)$, meaning that it vanishes for $\omega < 0$.
+Then its Fourier transform $f(t)$ satisfies